This paper looks at the negative relation between external financing activities and future stock returns.

 We also show that external correlates both with negative future earnings performance and with overly optimistic analysts’ forecasts.
 In addition, analyst overoptimism is related to the type of security being issued.

-Debt sales tend to precede overly optimistic short-term earnings forecasts, while equity sales tend to precede overly optimistic long-term earnings forecasts, stock price targets and recommendations.
+We find that debt sales tend to precede overly optimistic short-term earnings forecasts, while equity sales tend to precede overly optimistic long-term earnings forecasts, stock price targets and recommendations.
 This evidence indicates that analysts play a central role in the overpricing of security issuances.

 We provide evidence that external financing is negatively related to future earnings performance, though the reason for this is not clear.